 Prosecutions serve as a reminder to benefit claimants

-Shropshire Council’s public protection service is reminding housing benefit and council tax benefit claimants of their statutory duty to promptly notify the council’s benefits service of changes in circumstances that might affect their entitlement to these benefits.
+Shropshire Council’s public protection service is reminding housing benefit and council tax support claimants of their statutory duty to promptly notify the council’s benefit service of changes in circumstances that might affect their entitlement to these benefits.

-The advice follows successful prosecutions on 23 August 2013 where Shropshire Council brought cases under the Social Security Administration Act 1992 against four benefit claimants.
-The claimants had claimed either housing benefit, council tax benefit or both, and had all failed to give prompt notification to Shropshire Council that their earnings had increased.
+The advice follows successful prosecutions on 13 September 2013 where Shropshire Council brought cases under the Social Security Administration Act 1992 against two benefit claimants.

 Frances Darling, service manager for safer and stronger communities within public protection, said:

-“From these four cases, nearly £12,000 has been claimed by people who were not entitled to that money; it is simply not acceptable for anyone to do this.
-It is the responsibility of people claiming housing benefit and council tax benefit to declare any income or earnings to the council, plus any other changes to their circumstances.
-These cases demonstrate that where people fail to do this, the council will investigate the matter and will require the money to be repaid.
+“From these two cases, over £8,500 has been claimed by people who were not entitled to that money; it is simply not acceptable for anyone to do this.
+It is the responsibility of people claiming housing benefit and council tax support to declare any income or earnings to the council, plus any other changes to their circumstances.
+Where people fail to do this, the council will investigate the matter and will require the money to be repaid.
 In addition, we will not hesitate to prosecute where this is appropriate.”

 Steve Charmley, Shropshire Council’s Cabinet member responsible for public protection, added:

-Benefits advice can be obtained from the council’s benefits options team on 01743 258922 or general advice can be found on our website here.
+Benefits advice can be obtained from the council’s benefits options team on 01743 258922, with general advice on our website here.